kelindar/ultima-sdk/docs/tasks/task_5.md

 The primary reference is `FileIndex.cs`, which manages file access across different formats.
 In the C# implementation, the `FileIndex` class uses the `IFileAccessor` interface with implementations for both MUL and UOP formats.
 It also defines an `IEntry` interface that unifies `Entry3D` (MUL) and `Entry6D` (UOP) structures.
 The class also handles Verdata patches by overriding file data with patch content when applicable.

-Additionally, `Helpers/MythicDecompress.cs` provides the decompression utilities for UOP files using zlib.

 ## Work Items

 1. Create an `internal/uofile` package directory.